2016 was the year of conversational design.

 Everywhere we looked, conversational UIs were breaking out of messaging apps and into the products we use every day, from shoe shopping to cosmetics and everything in between.

 At Intercom, we’re bullish on conversational interfaces, but as a hybrid model of interaction.
-When we built our live chat for sales solution recently, rather than relying on text alone we incorporated conversational UI along with one of the least fashionable interfaces – a form.
+When we built our live chat for sales solution recently, rather than relying on text alone, we incorporated conversational design along with one of the least fashionable interfaces – a form.
 In this post, I’ll go through the design considerations that led us to this hybrid interface.

 Figure out the problem first and the interface second